PatrickHo-134/spelling-bee-cljs-reagent/README.md

 # Spelling-bee

-This is a remade version of [New York Times' spelling bee game](https://www.nytimes.com/puzzles/spelling-bee) using Clojurescript and Reagent.
+This is a remade version of [New York Times' spelling bee game](https://www.nytimes.com/puzzles/spelling-bee) using Clojurescript, Reagent and Re-frame.

 ## Overview

-This project is part of my Clojure training program and used for demonstrating some important concepts in Clojurescript and Reagent.
+This project is part of my Clojure training program and used for demonstrating some important concepts in Clojurescript, Reagent and Re-frame.

 ## Development